OrdinaryMagician/undeath_m/README.md

 ![portrait](docimg/nyakko.png)

 Specialized in magic, they are well-versed in many different schools, allowing them to perform some of the most powerful spells known.
 From all forms of elemental magic, to even harnessing time manipulation, nothing escapes them.
 They're the weakest physically, but this is compensated by a much larger mana pool.
 Their small frame allows for better mobility, too, but limits the kinds of conventional weapons they may be able to use.
+In addition, they do know some very potent spells, which they've mastered and refined over the span of decades, however, they can't be bothered to learn any new spells, so those are all they have.

 **Starting Weapons:**